eclipse-tractusx/demand-capacity-mgmt/docs/Coding Standards.md

  - **File Header Comments:**
    - Each file should begin with a comprehensive header comment block.
-   -  copyright information, license details, and a brief description of the purpose of the file.
+   - Copyright information, license details, and a brief description of the purpose of the file.
    - The SPDX-License-Identifier should specify the license type.

  - **Package and Class Comments:**